decke/caronade/README.md

 github: user settings -> developer settings -> personal access tokens -> repo:status
 ```

-The token and API URL needs to be set in `caronade.yaml`.
+The token needs to be set in `caronade.yaml`.

 ### Usage